wdporter/acim/text/2-the-separation-and-the-atonement/readme.md

 #### commentary>

 :::tip
-(3) We cannot choose <em>not</em> to choose again; but we can delay this choice. …This limit, the Holy Spirit’s presence in our minds, ensures that at some point within the hologram of time, we shall choose to awaken from the dream.
+(3) We cannot choose *not* to choose again; but we can delay this choice. …This limit, the Holy Spirit’s presence in our minds, ensures that at some point within the hologram of time, we shall choose to awaken from the dream.
 (Wapnick, A.V.I., p.13.)
 :::

 :::tip